Measles

 Author(s): Anzengruber F., Navarini A.

-• The measles virus is an approximately 140 nm RNA virus which belongs to the group of paramyxoviruses.
+• The measles virus is an RNA virus approximately 140 nm in size, which belongs to the group of paramyxoviruses

-• 1964 saw the introduction of live measles vaccination, which led to a significant decline in incidence.
+• In 1964, the introduction of live measles vaccination led to a significant decrease in incidence

-• Children, adolescents and young adults are particularly affected.
+• Most affected are children, adolescents and young adults

-• Throughout Europe, there are 1 death per 3,000 reported illnesses.
+• Europe-wide there is 1 death per 3000 reported cases

-• The measles virus has been eliminated in Scandinavia, Australia and North and South America.
+• The measles virus has been eliminated in Scandinavia, Australia and in North and South America

-• The risk of infection usually exists in the catarrhal stage or in the early exanthema stage.
+• The risk of infection is mostly in the catarrhal stage or the early exanthema stage

-• In the keratinocytes and in the upper dermis giant cells, the Warthin-Finkeldey cells, are formed as a result of virus replication.
+• In the keratinocytes and in the upper dermis, there is the formation of giant cells, the Warthin-Finkeldey cells

-• 4 days after incubation period occurrence of an exanthema.
+• 4 days after incubation period appearance of exanthema

 • Catarrhal prodromal stage:

-• Enanthema: From the 3rd day, red spots appear in the area of the oral mucosa with a simultaneous drop in fever.
+• Enanthema: From the 3rd day, there are red spots in the area of the oral mucosa with a simultaneous drop in fever

-• Starting retroauricularly, spreading over neck and trunk, morbilliform, erythematous, partially confluent spots finally pass to the extremities.
+• Starting retroauricularly, spreading over neck and trunk, morbilliform, erythematous, partly confluent patches finally pass to extremities

-• At the same time the fever starts to rise again, after 3-4 days the body temperature regresses.
+• Simultaneously, the fever begins to rise again, after 3-4 days the body temperature is regressive

-• Especially in adults who are not vaccinated, there are foudroyant, sometimes lethal cases.
-These are characterized by somnolence, bloody stools, hyperpyrexia, cramps and circulatory disorders.
+• Foudroyant, sometimes lethal cases occur, especially in adults who have not been vaccinated.
+These are characterised by somnolence, bloody stools, hyperpyrexia, convulsions and circulatory disorders

-• CSF puncture for neurological abnormalities.
-Note: In acute sclerosing panencephlitis with infaust prognosis, very high IgG titres are found in the cerebrospinal fluid.
+• Liquor puncture in case of neurological abnormalities.
+Note: In acute sclerosing panencephlitis with poor prognosis, very high IgG titres are found in the CSF

-• Thoracic x-ray in case of pulmonary symptoms (striped drawing).
+• To perform a chest X-ray in case of pulmonary symptoms (streaky drawing)

-• ELISA can be used to detect IgM antibodies from day 3 of the exanthema stage.
-In case of a 4-fold increase (2 steps) of the titre after 2 weeks, a measles infection can be assumed.
+• IgM antibodies can be detected by ELISA from day 3 of the exanthema stage.
+If there is a 4-fold increase (2 levels) in the titer after 2 weeks, measles infection can be assumed

 • Bronchopneumonia (approx. 4-5%)